-TKE Edge is an out-of-the-box service.
-It develops in line with the community and supports the latest version of Kubernetes and native Kubernetes cluster management methods.
+ECK is an out-of-the-box service that supports the latest Kubernetes version and native Kubernetes cluster management methods.

-TKE Edge is a Kubernetes service with Master components hosted in the cloud and Worker nodes located anywhere.
-Users do not need to provide resources required by the Master components.
+ECK is a Kubernetes service with master components hosted in the cloud and worker nodes located anywhere you want.
+Users do not need to provide resources required by the master components.

-TKE Edge supports the separation of private network and public network certificates and minimal node permissions to avoid potential leakage of cluster access.
+ECK supports private and public network certificates separation and minimal node permissions to avoid cluster access leakage.
 TLS encryption is used in communication between the cloud and the edge to protect system management data from leakage and tampering.

-TKE Edge provides a reliable edge autonomy capability for cloud-edge communication scenarios.
-It also supports distributed cluster health check so that you can decide when is best to migrate pods.
+ECK provides a reliable edge autonomy capability for cloud-edge communication scenarios.
+It also supports distributed cluster health check to help you determine the best time to migrate pods.

-With the extensive tunneling technologies accumulated by Tencent over the years, TKE Edge allows admins to log in to containers on edge servers directly from the cloud, even if the edge devices do not have public IP addresses.
+ECK leveraged Tencent’s years of experience in deep tunneling technologies to enable admins to log in to containers on edge servers directly from the cloud, even if the edge devices do not have public IP addresses.

-TKE Edge supports public cloud, private cloud, Tencent Cloud, and other cloud computing resources.
+ECK supports management of public cloud, private cloud, Tencent Cloud, and any other cloud computing resources.

-TKE Edge is a Kubernetes service with Master components hosted.
-Like TKE-managed clusters, it does not charge you for management resources such as Master and Etcd.
+ECK is a Kubernetes service with master components hosted.
+Like TKE, ECK does not charge fees for management resources such as hosted control plane and Etcd.

-Computing nodes are provided by users and therefore do not incur any additional charges.
+Computing nodes are provided by users and therefore do not generate any additional charges.

-TKE Edge helps you manage computing resources at the edge, allowing you to assign and schedule resources, deploy, upgrade and terminate applications, and perform system OPS from the cloud.
+ECK helps you manage edge computing resources, allowing you to assign and schedule resources, deploy, upgrade and terminate applications, and perform system OPS from the cloud.

-With TKE Edge, you can manage computing resources located in different locations, managed by multiple cloud providers, or stored in your on-premises data centers from one place, enjoying the convenience of centralized cloud management.
+With ECK, you can easily manage computing resources stored in various locations, form different cloud providers to your on-premises data centers, enjoying the convenience of centralized cloud management.